mdfleming3/mdfleming3.github.io/_drafts/best-free-seo-tools-for-marketers-in-2020.md

 tags: seo digital-marketing analytics website

 ---
-In my [ELI5 Guide to SEO](https://markdfleming.com/eli5-guide-search-engine-optimization-seo/ "ELI5 Guide to SEO"), I discussed the factors that are important to a businesses on-page and off-page performance.
+In my [ELI5 Guide to SEO](https://markdfleming.com/eli5-guide-search-engine-optimization-seo/ "ELI5 Guide to SEO"), I discussed the factors that are important to a business's on-page and off-page performance.
 MarTech companies are constantly pitching software that can improve these tools to small businesses.
-While many of these tools are excellent, there are hundreds of powerful FREE tools on the internet that can optimize your SEO performance.
+While many of these tools are excellent, there are hundreds of powerful FREE tools that can optimize your SEO performance.
 I will highlight the tools that I feel are your best resource in 2020.

 ## On-Page SEO